 Temperature Regulation in Babies

 Newborns can’t regulate their body temperature as well as adults.
 Knowing the normal body temperature for newborns is key, as keeping them at the right temperature is crucial for their health and development.
 They’re so small and have such a high surface area to weight ratio they can get cold or hot so quickly.
+Maintaining the right temperature helps a baby’s body retain body heat and conserve energy, which is important for their health and development.
+Because a baby’s body is less efficient at conserving energy due to rapid heat loss, careful temperature regulation is essential.

 Room Temperature for Newborns